Is the collection of egg cells (=puncture) painful and how long does it take?

 Is it possible for the partner or other persons to be present during the egg cell collection?

 It goes without saying that the partner or any other person can attend the procedure.
 Surely the patient feels more comfortable, if a familiar person stays with her.
 It is important to have someone accompany the patient if there is a language barrier.
 Please consider that only one additional person other than the patient is allowed in the operation room.
-Some partners or other accompanying persons may have a hard time watching a medical procedure.
-Please let us know in good time if you might be affected.
-It is always possible to leave the procedure room.

 What kind of complications can arise?

 Naturally it is our highest concern to avoid any complications.
 Nevertheless, even the utmost care cannot always prevent injuries to inner organs (colon, blood vessels) - in reference to articles in medical journals this is 1 in 1000 punctures.
 If this happens, it might be necessary remedy these injuries by performing surgery.
 Sometimes, a surgical opening of the stomach is required in order to allow a treatment.
-In rare cases, a hemorrhage from the septum occurs through the puncture with needles.
-It is usually sufficient to press a swab onto the affected spot for a couple of minutes to stop the bleeding.
-In rare cases, sutures can be necessary.

 What else is important to know?